BAM-PFA/guerrillatv/_pages/raw-footage.md

   <div class="col-sm-12 col-md-12 col-lg-6">
     <div class="col">
       <p>
-        The TVTV collection at BAMPFA includes the <strong>unedited camera-original tapes</strong> from the majority of the collective’s works.
-This includes some of their earliest, groundbreaking documentaries: <strong>The World’s Largest TV Studio</strong>, which examines the 1972 Democratic National Convention; its Republican companion piece <strong>Four More Years</strong>; and <strong>Gerald Ford’s America</strong>, a two-part series following TVTV as they embed themselves into the first 100 days of the Ford presidency.
+        The TVTV collection at BAMPFA includes the unedited <strong>camera-original</strong> tapes from the majority of the collective’s works.
+This includes some of its earliest, groundbreaking documentaries: <i>The World’s Largest TV Studio</i> (1972), which examines the 1972 Democratic National Convention; its Republican companion piece, <i>Four More Years</i> (1972); and <i>Gerald Ford’s America</i> (aired 1975), a two-part series following TVTV members as they embed themselves into the first one hundred days of the Ford presidency.
       </p>
     </div>
     <div class="col">